Greenville Attorney for Drunk Driving Accident Victims

-Do I Need a Drunk Driving Accident Attorney?
+Do I Need a Drunk Driving Accident Lawyer?

 The U.S. Department of Transportation reports someone is killed in a drunk driving accident every hour.
 Nationwide, more than one-third of all fatal crashes are alcohol-related, resulting in more than 10,000 motorist deaths annually.
 South Carolina drunk driving accidents were responsible for nearly half of all traﬃc fatalities in the Palmetto State.

 Most of these crashes occur at night and on the weekend.
 It’s no secret many involve patrons of a nightclub, bar or restaurant, who are making their way home after a long night of drinking.
 In other cases, a sporting venue, concert, fair or street festival may be involved.
 In all cases, commercial establishments have an obligation under the law when it comes to responsibly serving customers and guests.

 An Old World term for a tavern, “dram” is a unit of liquor and “shop” meant the location where spirits were sold.

 Mothers Against Drunk Driving reports states with tough dram shop laws reduce alcohol-related crashes by as much as 5 percent.
 Such laws also help educate servers and reduce over-service of alcoholic beverages to intoxicated patrons.
 Excessive and illegal (underage) consumption also decreases.